-De partment Date 6/27/2018 No. xxxxxx 1.
+De epartment Date 6/27/2018 No. xxxxxxx 1.
 Project Positions Requested: 2.
 Explain Specific Duties of Position(s) 3.
-Name / Purpose of Project and Funding Source e (do not use acronyms i.e. SB40 Project or SDSS Funds) 4.
-Duration of the Project: Start Date Is funding for a specified period of time (i.e. 2 y Please explain.
+Name / Purpose of Project and Funding Source (do not use acronyms i.e. SB40 Project or SDSS Funds) 4.
+Duration of the Project: Start Date End Date Is funding for a specified period of time (i.e. 2 years) or on a year-to-year basis?
+Please explain.
 5. Project Annual Cost a.
 Salary & Benefits Costs: b.
-Support Costs: (services,supplies,eq uipment, etc.) c.
+Support Costs: (services, supplies, equipment, etc.) c.
 Less revenue or expenditure: d.
-Net cost to Genera I or other fund: 6. • he project position(s) in terms of: political implications organizational implications

-- 7. Briefly describe the alternative approaches to delivering the services which you have considered.
-Indicate why these alternatives were not chosen. - 8.
-Departments requesting new project positions must submit an updated cost benefit analysis of each project position at the halfway point of the project duration.
+Net cost to General or other fund: 6.
+Briefly explain the consequences of not filling the project position(s) in terms of: a. potential future costs b. legal implications c. financial implications 7.
+Briefly describe the alternative approaches to delivering the services which you have considered.
+Indicate why these alternatives were not chosen.
+8. Departments requesting new project positions must submit an updated cost benefit analysis of each project position at halfway point of the project duration.
 This report is to be submitted to the Human Resources Department, which will forward the report to the Board of Supervisors.
-Indicate the date that your cost / benefit analysis will be submitted - 9.
-How will the project position(s) be filled? - a.
-Competitive examination(s) - b.
-Existing employment list(s) Which one(s)? - c.
-Direct appointment of: - 1.
-Merit System employee who will be placed on leave from current job - 2.
-Non-County employee
+Indicate the date that your cost / benefit analysis will be submitted the 9.
+How will the project position(s) be filled? a.
+Competitive examination(s) b.
+Existing employment list(s) Which one(s)? c.
+Direct appointment of: 1.
+Merit System employee who will be placed on leave from current job 2.
+Non-County employee Provide a justification if filling position(s) by C1 or C2